tomatenquark/tomatenquark.github.io/PROJECT.md

 `Tomatenquark` describes itself as _"a community homage to Cube 2: Sauerbraten"_.

-The primary objective of `Tomatenquark` is to bring back ongoing development of the game and it's [amazing community](http://sauerworld.org/).
+The primary objective of `Tomatenquark` is to bring back ongoing development of the game and its [amazing community](http://sauerworld.org/).

 The project is a friendly fork of Sauerbraten.
 Changes to the [SVN](https://svn.code.sf.net/p/sauerbraten/code) will be incorporated into `Tomatenquark` in the foreseeable future.